amyo29/beepboop/readme.md

 # README

 "beepboop" is a custom social alarm clock iOS mobile app.
-Original app idea and design by Amy Ouyang.
+Customize your alarms to fun, unique sounds, and have alarms shared with others!
+Share alarms with friends reminding them of an event going on today, make sure they don't miss a deadline or appointment, or remind your grandparent to take their medicine.

 Developers: Amy Ouyang, Evan Peng, Sanjana Kapoor, Alvin Lo